shopware5/devdocs/source/developers-guide/rest-api/index.md

 3. Encode the string with Base64.
 4. Prepend the authorization method and a space to the encoded string.

 Please be aware that the Basic authorisation provides no confidentiality protection for the transmitted credentials.
-Therefore you should **always** use HTTPS when using Basic authentication.
+Therefore, you should **always** use HTTPS when using Basic authentication.

 The authentication methods are not exclusive, you can use both of them simultaneously!

 ## Using the REST API in your own application